A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Vector-host model with static protective behaviour

-This is in accordance with the results of \cite{dye1986, dye1988} in the context of vector-host models with heterogeneous host populations.
-In particular, in \cite{dye1986} the authors show that for vector-host models, static heterogeneity in the host population always leads to an increased value of $R_0$ in the absence of non-competent hosts, while in \cite{dye1988} they also discuss its effect on the final size of the epidemic.
-See also the recent work \cite{bolzoni2015}, in which the authors, starting from the considerations of \cite{dye1986, dye1988}, investigate the role of heterogeneity on the invasion probability of a vector-borne disease in multi-host models.
+This is consistent with the results of~\cite{dye1986, dye1988} for vector-host models with heterogeneous host populations.
+In particular, \cite{dye1986} show that, in the absence of non-competent hosts, static heterogeneity in the host population always leads to an increased value of $R_0$. \cite{dye1988} further discuss the effect of such heterogeneity on the final epidemic size.
+See also the more recent work by~\cite{bolzoni2015}, where, building on the results of~\cite{dye1986, dye1988}, the authors investigate the role of heterogeneity on the invasion probability of a vector-borne disease in multi-host models.

-Finally, it is also interesting to observe that, from \eqref{ineqHL}, the presence of other hosts, i.e. $l>0$, always decreases the value of $R_0$ also in the absence of awareness or intervention, i.e. $q=1$ or $p=0$.
-This phenomenon is commonly known (especially in the context of tick-borne infections) as the \textit{dilution effect} \cite{rosa2007effects}; we refer to \cite{PuglieseReview} for further details.
-Eventually, if we consider $R_c(p, q)$ as a function of $q$, it is not difficult to derive the following result.
+Finally, it is worth observing from \eqref{R0het} that the presence of other hosts, i.e. $l>0$, always decreases the value of $R_0$ regardless of the level of awareness or intervention, and even in their absence (i.e. when $q=1$ or $p=0$).
+This phenomenon is commonly known (especially in the context of tick-borne infections) as the \textit{dilution effect}~\citep{rosa2007effects}; see also~\cite{PuglieseReview} for further discussion.
+Finally, considering $R_c(p, q)$ as a function of $q$, it is straightforward to derive the following result.